IBM/vision-terraform/README.md

-# IBM Maximo Visual Inspection v1.3.0 Trial Edition Terraform Template
+# IBM Maximo Visual Inspection Edge v8.4.0 Terraform Template

 IBM Maximo Visual Inspection makes computer vision with deep learning more accessible to business users.
 IBM Maximo Visual Inspection includes an intuitive toolset that empowers subject matter experts to label, train, and deploy deep learning vision models, without coding or deep learning expertise.
 It includes the most popular deep learning frameworks and their dependencies, and it is built for easy and rapid deployment and increased team productivity.